abaj8494/site/README.md

 A retro-looking theme created by [Michael Schnerring](https://github.com/schnerring) and stolen by me.

-Mr. Schnerring has created the site to be searchable (within blog posts), image optimised and SEO.
+Mr. Schnerring has created the site to be navigable (via [Flex Search](https://github.com/nextapps-de/flexsearch) and optimised both for images and Search Engines!
 He has also programmed in a light-dark mode toggle which delights me.

 I write all the content for the site using org files in Emacs, but the theme leverages [Hugo's](https://gohugo.io) shortcodes and wizardry to create such a consistent and fast frontend.